mayank091193/vue-quasar-company-profile-website/README.md

 # Company Profile Website Template - Vue.js & Quasar Framework

 Free template for company profile made using Quasar Framework and Vue.js!
-It is a fully responsive template which you can use for your company or may be for your own portfolio website.
+It is a fully responsive template which you can use for your company or maybe for your own portfolio website.

 ## Site: [https://quasar-company-profile-template.netlify.app/](https://quasar-company-profile-template.netlify.app/)